Tips for writing your personal statement

 - Around 25% can be about any extracurricular activity, to show what else makes you suitable

 - Plan the statement as you would an essay or letter of application for a job/scholarship

 - Consider dividing the statement into five or six paragraphs, with headings if appropriate

 - Be clear and concise – the more concentrated the points and facts, the more powerful

 - Use positive words such as achieved, developed, learned, discovered, enthusiasm, commitment, energy, fascination…

 - Avoid contrived or grandiose language.
 Instead use short, simple sentences in plain English

 - Insert a personal touch if possible, but be careful with humour and chatty approaches

-- Use evidence (wherever possible) to support your claims and statements
+- Use evidence of your learning and growth (wherever possible) to support claims and statements

 - Spelling and grammar DO matter.
 Draft and redraft as many times as you must and ask others to proofread and provide feedback